 Downside to Spray Foam Insulation:

-Unsurprisingly, considering it’s top-notch insular qualities and moisture barrier capabilities, spray foam insulation is the most expensive type of insulation on the market, costing up to 2-4 times the amount of other types of insulation.
-We feel that this is well offset, however, by it’s greater capabilities and the fact that it so frequently outlasts other types of insulation.
+Unsurprisingly, considering its top-notch insular qualities and moisture barrier capabilities, spray foam insulation is the most expensive type of insulation on the market.
+However, we feel that this is well offset by its greater capabilities and the fact that it frequently outlasts other types of insulation.

 Cellulose and Cotton Insulation:

-The most common forms of natural fiber insulation is cellulose, which is made from recycled plants fibers such as newspapers, and cotton, which is most commonly made from recycled denim.
+The most common forms of natural fiber insulation are cellulose and cotton insulation.
+Cellulose is made from recycled plants fibers such as newspapers, and cotton insulation is most commonly made from recycled denim.

-This type of insulation comes in batts and as blown-in insulation.
+These types of insulation come in batts and as blown-in insulation.
 It’s R-value ranges from 3.5-3.8 per inch.
 Because both cellulose and cotton insulation are made from primarily recycled materials, it is a common choice for homes that want to be eco-friendly.

-Because this insulation is blown-in, it is a common choice for areas that have many obstacles, such as wires, outlets, etc. It is also frequently used to fill wall cavities in homes that do not have or have had to remove insulation from the walls.
+Because this insulation is blown-in, it is a common choice for areas that have many obstacles, such as wires, outlets, etc. It is also frequently used to fill wall cavities in homes that do not have insulation or had that insulation removed.
 A hole can be cut into the wall and the insulation blown in to fill it.

 Both types of insulation should not be exposed to moisture.
-The fibers will wick up water and are very difficult to dry.
+The fibers will absorbe water and they are very difficult to dry.
 Additionally, cotton or cellulose insulation will develop mold or mildew if the damp areas are not dried out completely or removed.